Recurring Saturday Night Live characters and sketches introduced 1980–81: Mister Robinson's Neighborhood

-Mister Robinson's Neighborhood was a parody of the children's show Mister Rogers' Neighborhood, a PBS staple where new information about the world was presented by Fred Rogers in a quiet, methodical, loving and highly elocuted manner.
-In the sketch, Eddie Murphy's character, named "Mister Robinson", speaks and presents the show in a similarly patient manner, but lives in a considerably grittier venue and engages in a number of illegal and unethical activities for money due to his lack of a job, which he educates his young viewers about in each episode while at the same time teaching them cynical views on the government and life in general.
-For example, in one episode he tells his viewers that their hopes and dreams are pointless because it's impossible to find a job in the current economy and another episode contains a spoof of the Neighborhood of Make-Believe segment in which a puppet Ronald Reagan (whom Robinson consistently blames for his lack of a job and dire financial situation) tells the ghetto family hand puppets (represented as a brown glove with different small wigs on the fingers) that he cannot do anything to help them out of poverty in a very dismissing manner.
-Subsequently, he has Mr. Landlord (portrayed by Tim Kazurinsky) hunting him down for rent and sleeping with his wife, Mrs. Landlord (portrayed by Robin Duke) while giving him eviction notices and the police officers (one performed offscreen by Gary Kroeger) are after him for a number of petty crimes.
-A majority of episodes end with Robinson fleeing his apartment through the fire escape while singing a variant of Rogers' famous song "Tomorrow".
+Mister Robinson's Neighborhood was a parody of the children's show Mister Rogers' Neighborhood, a PBS staple in which information about the world was presented by Fred Rogers in a quiet, methodical, loving, and highly elocuted manner.
+In the sketch, Eddie Murphy's character, named "Mister Robinson", speaks and presents his show in a similarly patient manner, but lives in a considerably grittier venue, and engages in a number of illegal and unethical activities for money due to his lack of a job.
+He educates his viewers about these activities in each episode, while also teaching them cynical views about the government and life in general.
+For example, in one episode he tells his viewers that their hopes and dreams are pointless because it's impossible to find a job in the current economy, and another episode contains a spoof of the Neighborhood of Make-Believe segment in which a puppet Ronald Reagan (whom Robinson consistently blames for his lack of a job and dire financial situation) dismissingly tells the ghetto family hand puppets (represented as a brown glove with different small wigs on the fingers) that he cannot do anything to help them out of poverty.
+Subsequently, Mr. Landlord (portrayed by Tim Kazurinsky) hunts him down for unpaid rent and sleeping with his wife, Mrs. Landlord (portrayed by Robin Duke), and later gives him eviction notices.
+Police officers (one performed offscreen by Gary Kroeger) also pursue Robinson, investigating his various crimes.
+A majority of episodes end with Robinson fleeing from these people via the fire escape while singing a variant of Rogers' famous song "Tomorrow" and then wishes the viewers farewell.